vcmi/vcmi/docs/modders/Bonus/Bonus_Types.md

 ### UNDEAD

-Affected unit is considered to be undead
+Affected unit is considered to be undead, which makes it immune to many effects, and also reduce morale of allied living units.

 ### SIEGE_WEAPON

 Affected unit is considered to be a siege machine and can not be raised, healed, have morale or move.
+All War Machines should have this bonus.

 ### DRAGON_NATURE